What is the difference between powered air and supplied air respirators?

 The suggested cleaning and sanitization methods of PAPR differ among manufacturers.

-Next, the suspension inside the headgear should be cleaned similarly.
+Next, the suspension inside the headgear should be cleaned in a similar manner.
 Likewise, the protective face shield should be cleaned and disinfected for optimum results.

 The steps for examining, maintaining, and repairing PAPR are simple.
-First, one should examine the breathing tube and body of the High-Efficiency Particulate Air (HEPA) filter for damage.
+First, examine the breathing tube and body of the High-Efficiency Particulate Air (HEPA) filter for any damage.

-Then, you should look at the hood for physical harm (assuming that parts are harmed, contact the Respiratory Program Administrator immediately).
+Then, inspect the hood for physical damage (if parts are damaged, contact the Respiratory Program Administrator immediately).
 Afterward, check for airflow before using it.
 In conclusion, follow the manufacturer's suggestions on maintenance, including battery recharging.

 Take the PAPR Respirator—MB-90 Battery-Powered Air Purifying Respirator, for instance.
 It is designed with a full-face respirator/gas mask and 40 mm NATO standard gas mask filters, a fitted head harness, a breathing tube to connect the PAPR to the face mask, and eight (8) AA batteries to ensure functionality.